glennbech/java-snapstart-sam-loadtest/README.md

 ## running the load test

 Look at the output of the provision_lambda job and get the URL of the lambda function endpoint.
-Create a repository secret with the name

 * Change the LAMBDA_ENDPOINT environment variable in ```k6-loadtest.yml``` to this URL and commit.

 Run the Load test from the GitHub actions UI.
 This is an example of K6 output.
 Look at the line ```iteration_duration```
-to see statistics for the entire response
+to see statistics for the entire response.

+## Java on Crac

+In this repo I have also played around with Crac.
+That you can use together with SnapStart, to load up state into you "snapshotted" Lambda runties ahead of time.
+For some usecases this can be very useful.
+I talked to a guy at the conference that made a lambda to generate PDFs. he pre-loaded all data for binary fonts into the Lambda snapshot saved tons of init time on Lambda strtups.

+In this repo I simulate a "have init" by just making 100 million random numbers between 0 and 42, and then sum them.

+Try to remove SnapsTart from thee ```template.yml``` file and see the response times 10x

 ```text
   data_received..................: 190 kB 18 kB/s